 By Molly Papows

 I’m fascinated by the walls of ice that develop along highway corridors this time of year, the mundane movement of groundwater down stone ledges abruptly corporeal and graceful, but also a little wild, some cascades so dense they hold an eerily vibrant shade of blue at their core.
-I tried to break up a long drive with a quick hiking detour to Mount Kearsage last April, and the lingering traces of winter reminded me of the mountain’s function as a watershed; broad sheets of ice still covered exposed rockface a quarter mile out from the summit, and humbled and more than a little damp after a few failed attempts, I had turn around.
+I tried to break up a long drive with a quick hiking detour to Mount Kearsage last April, and the lingering traces of winter reminded me of the mountain’s function as a watershed; broad sheets of ice still covered exposed rockface a quarter mile out from the summit, and humbled and more than a little damp after a few failed attempts, I had to turn around.
 A cold fog clung to the expanses of ice and caught in the branches of surrounding trees.
 I could hear and sometimes see arteries of water running just beneath the mountain’s molting winter skin.

-There are also, inevitably, days when the slow cadence of a New England winter is almost unbearable.
+There are also days when the slow, unending cadence of a New England winter is almost unbearable.
 But then that steeply angled light throws the land’s hidden movements into relief again: the stories told by tracks in the snow, the orderly and mysterious pattern of frost on the bedroom window, the dark passage of a red-tailed hawk after a heavy snowfall, the repoussé plates of ice forming and reforming over moving bodies of water, like armor.
 These long months hold all the intimacy and reverence and impatience of the darkroom as a familiar landscape begins to develop, the living edges of things newly articulate and beautiful.

 Molly Papows is an art historian based in Lebanon, NH.
 She has an MA in the History of Art and Architecture from Boston University and ten years of experience working in encyclopedic fine art museums.
 She’s also interested in the many ways an artist can tell a story across disciplines — from fiction and nonfiction to poetry, landscape architecture, and music.